Grief Support Specialist Certificate Program

 You begin and complete it with the same group of learners.
 You must take all 5 days of classes and complete a project to receive your Certificate of Completion and CEUs.

-The Grief Support Specialist Certificate provides 35 hours of Continuing Education Units for people in a variety of professions including, but not limited to, psychology, social work, counseling, and marriage and family therapy.
+The Grief Support Specialist Certificate provides 3.5 Continuing Education Units (35 hours of professional continuing education) for people in a variety of professions including, but not limited to, psychology, social work, counseling, and marriage and family therapy.

 Fees, payment schedule, and refunds

-Lunch is included on the first day (May 22) and last day (June 21).
-The other 3 lunches are on your own at any of the many restaurants near the Pyle Center.
+Lunch is included on the first day (Oct 9) and last day (Nov 8).
+The other 3 lunches are on your own at any of the many restaurants near the Lowell Center.
 One block from the conference center is State Street, home to a wide array of enjoyable restaurants.

 Please make your own travel and lodging arrangements.
 Maps and information on lodging and parking are sent with your registration confirmation.
-A block of rooms is available at the Lowell Center, 610 Langdon Street (one block from the Pyle Center); rates are $89/single, $101/double.
+A block of rooms is available at the Lowell Center, 610 Langdon Street; rates are $89/single, $101/double.
 To make reservations call 608-256-2621 (group code Grief Counseling) or visit their online reservation system.
 The rooms will be released to others 4 weeks before the program dates.
 Lodging costs are not included in the program fee.

 Meet your instructors